shobrook/redshift/README.md

     # ...
 ```

-You can also avoid the import by overriding the built-in `breakpoint` function:
+Alternatively, you can avoid the import by overriding the built-in `breakpoint` function:

 ```bash
 export PYTHONBREAKPOINT=redshift.set_trace
 ```

-Then you can do this:
+->

 ```python
 def foo():